charliemac24/product-creation-time-saver-for-woocommerce/readme.txt

 A lightweight plugin that will allow you to create reusable template to save time in creating WooCommerce products.

-**BASIC**
-The basic version of this plugin will allow you to create single template only.

-**PRO**
-The PRO version of this plugin will allow you to create multiple templates.

-Email [charlieanchetamacaraeg@gmail.com](mailto:charlieanchetamacaraeg@gmail.com) for the PRO version and customizations.

 1. Navigate to Products > Product Creation Time Saver Template
 2. Create a template
 3. Go create new product